lambda-feedback/user-documentation/docs/advanced/index.md

 LLM-driven chatbots to converse with students:<br>
 [Chat functions - Quickstart guide ](chat_functions/quickstart.md){ .md-button .md-button--primary style="width: 400px;"}

 All microservices are called over http.
-There is complete freedom in their implementation.
+There is complete freedom in their implementation subject to the expected API schema.
 Lambda Feedback also provides families of deployed microservices, using open source code available in our public GitHub repositories.

 This section of documentation is to help developers of microservices.
 The documentation is written assuming you have basic developer skills.